Veena Sahajwalla

 Veena Sahajwalla is an Indian-Australian inventor who is Professor of Materials Science in the Faculty of Science at the University of New South Wales, Australia.
 She is the Director of the UNSW SM@RT Centre for Sustainable Materials Research and Technology and an Australian Research Council Laureate Fellow.

 Sahajwalla is known for her role as a councillor on the independent Australian Climate Council and as a judge on the ABC television show The New Inventors.
 Sahajwalla also served as a commissioner on the Australian Climate Commission.
 She featured in a 2008 episode of ABC's science show called Catalyst.

 Sahajwalla was born in Mumbai, India.
 She studied for her master's degree in Vancouver, Canada before settling in Australia.
 While in Canada, she met and married her husband Rama Mahapatra.
+She was interviewed in 2025 on the Indian diaspora in Australia.
+The recording of this can be found at the National Library of Australia.

 Career and publications

 Sahajwalla has been working as a professor at the University of New South Wales since 2008.
 She founded the Sustainable Materials Research and Technology (SMaRT) Lab at UNSW in 2008 which focused on recycling science and waste management.

 Sahajwalla has been publishing scientific papers focusing on material engineering in journals since 1989.
 She has published over 380 peer-reviewed scientific papers with both the Indian Institute of Technology Kanpur where she completed her education and the University of New South Wales where she works.

 Sahajwalla has also published many conference abstracts for international engineering and environmental conferences.
 She also has written and co-written many book chapters on the science of recycling including Unmaking Waste in Production and Consumption: Towards the Circular Economy.